adidevs/adidevs/README.md

 - 🌱 I’m currently learning **the MERN Staack**

-- 👨‍💻 All of my projects are available at [https://www.github.com/adidevs](https://www.github.com/adidevs)
+- 👨‍💻 All of my projects are available in my [repositories](https://github.com/adidevs?tab=repositories)

 - 📫 How to reach me **adityasharma3151@gmail.com**